 Maryland turns into one big Christmas wonderland for the holidays.
-Don't miss fantastic light displays along the Chesapeake Bay and in residential Baltimore.
+Don't miss the fantastic light displays along the Chesapeake Bay and in residential Baltimore.
 Annapolis, Gaithersburg and Ocean City also have a lot to offer this holiday season.

 Winterfest of Lights at Northside Park, Ocean City (November 21–December 31, 2019)